 7. Dual Speakers

-- Use a dash followed by a space to indicate two speakers in one subtitle, with a maximum of one speaker per line.
+- Use a hyphen followed by a space to indicate two speakers in one subtitle, with a maximum of one speaker per line.

 - Megvannak az iratok?